san diego moving team

 The Oceanside Museum of Art offers a look into the contemporary art scene in the area.
 With over 9,000 square feet of gallery space, the rotating exhibits on display can feature paintings, sculptures, light installations, and more.
 Additionally, the museum also has multiple workshops and events throughout the year that fine art enthusiasts and supporters won’t want to miss.

 Oceanside’s culinary scene has made the city well-known for its food offerings.
-New dining venues have given way to food districts split up by neighborhoods that allow for unique experiences everywhere that you turn.
-Unique restaurants, beer gardens, taco shops, coffee houses, gastropubs, and sushi places are now located pretty much anywhere you look.
+New dining venues have given way to food districts split up by neighborhoods.
+This allows for unique experiences everywhere that you turn.
+Fun restaurants, beer gardens, taco shops, coffee houses, gastropubs, and sushi places are now located all around.

-Tourism has just recently become a larger part of Oceanside’s economy, but the city has always been known as one of California’s military cities thanks to its strong connection to the Marines.
-Oceanside is one of the cheaper options for coastal living near San Diego, but the cost of living is still 40% higher than the national average.
+Tourism has just recently become a larger part of Oceanside’s economy.
+But the city has always been known as one of California’s military cities thanks to its strong connection to the Marines.
+Oceanside is one of the area’s cheaper options for coastal living.
+But it’s still one of the top suburbs in San Diego – this means the cost of living is 36% higher than the national average.

 A popular hiking destination in Solana Beach is Annie’s Canyon Trail.
-The trail is generally considered an easy route and only takes about an hour to complete, so it’s a quick way to see some beautiful scenery in the area.
+The trail is generally considered an easy route and only takes about an hour to complete.
+It’s a quick way to see some beautiful scenery in the area.
 Fletcher Cove Park, another destination in Solana Beach, is also known as the “Pillbox” locally due to its gunnery installations during World War II.
 It’s a popular place to swim year-round and is famous for sunsets.

 The cost of living in Solana Beach is at a slightly higher price point than other surrounding suburbs.
 The tight-knit nature of the community and high-quality education in the area are highly sought after.
 Career advancement opportunities are available as well, so Solana Beach is a good fit for young professionals.